nervana21/bitcoin-rpc-codegen/docs/semantic-compression.md

 \text{SCR}(\{\mathcal{S}_v\}, \Gamma) = \frac{\sum_v |\mathcal{I}_v|}{\|\Gamma\|}
 ```

-This gives a measure of **semantic density**—the total size of all generated implementations, divided by the size of the generator.
-It reflects how much correct behavior is produced across all supported versions per unit of generator logic.
+This measures **semantic density**: total size of all generated implementations, divided by generator size.
+It shows how much correct behavior is produced per unit of generator logic.

 ## Practical Implications

-- A smaller $\|\Gamma\|$ means the interface is being captured more compactly
+- Smaller $\|\Gamma\|$ = more compact interface capture
-- Supporting more $\{\mathcal{S}_v\}$ without increasing $\|\Gamma\|$ shows better generalization
+- Supporting more $\{\mathcal{S}_v\}$ without growing $\|\Gamma\|$ = better generalization
-- Comparing different generators for the same $\mathcal{S}$ gives a principled way to evaluate design efficiency
+- Comparing generators for the same $\mathcal{S}$ = principled design efficiency

-Together, these tools support maintainability and long-term evolution without code duplication.
+These tools support maintainability and long-term evolution without code duplication.

 ## Summary

-Semantic compression reframes code generation as the search for the smallest generator that produces correct, version-aware implementations of a protocol.
-In `bitcoin-rpc-codegen`, this idea becomes practical: a way to simplify and stabilize the developer surface without losing precision.
+Semantic compression reframes code generation as finding the smallest generator for correct, version-aware protocol implementations.
+In `bitcoin-rpc-codegen`, this means:

-By capturing Bitcoin Core’s RPC interface in a compact, generative form, the project:

-- Makes behavior easier to verify and harder to misuse
+- Easier verification and safer behavior
-- Tracks changes across versions systematically
+- Systematic tracking of version changes
-- Produces consistent, type-safe clients with minimal duplication
+- Consistent, type-safe clients with minimal duplication

-This foundation guides the project’s design, extensions, and tooling.
-The goal is to reduce the operational complexity of working with Bitcoin—making the protocol more accessible, stable, and easier to extend.
+This foundation guides the project's design and tooling, aiming to make Bitcoin more accessible, stable, and extensible.